 If you stop comparing yourself to others, you will start noticing all your accomplishments and think about them in a different way.
 You will even set bigger goals because you know you can reach them.

 Gained more followers this week?
 Celebrate it!
 Published that awesome blog series?
-Yay!
-Always remember all the effort you are putting behind your blog and appreciate it.
+Awesome!
+Always remember all the effort you are putting on your blog and appreciate it.

 5. Don’t obsess over the numbers

-Keeping track of your growth and impact on social media or analytics is important.
+Keeping track of your growth and impact of social media or analytics is very important.
 This way you can refocus your content, if you need to, and see what’s working and what’s not.